 The 23rd annual Monaco Yacht Show is without doubt the most important event in the world of superyachts, showcasing the most exciting new yachts from this ever-evolving industry, in a spectacular four-day event in the photogenic setting of Port Hercule.
-The event by Informa Group is a key opportunity to bring together superyacht owners, brokers, yacht builders and designers from all over the world.
+The event organized by The Monaco Yacht Show SAM which is part of Informa PLC is a key opportunity to bring together superyacht owners, brokers, yacht builders and designers from all over the world.

 The New and Different is Possible